juliehchung/wicked-sales/README.md

-# wicked-sales
+# Borker

-A full stack JavaScript e-commerce application
+Previously known as Wicked Sales.
+A full stack JavaScript e-commerce application for pet supplies.

 ## Technologies Used